ragardner/tksheet/DOCUMENTATION.md

 theme = "light")
 ```

-You can change these settings after initialization using the `set_options()` function, except for `max_undos` which can only be set at init
+You can change these settings after initialization using the `set_options()` function or other functions contained within `_tksheet.py`, except for `max_undos` which can only be set at init

 Documentation not finished...